-The sample page of the catalogue (Dolginov et al., 1967) can be seen in Fig. 3.
-It contains 8 columns with the following data: 1) number of measurement; 2) Moscow time (hours and minutes, rounded to 2 min); 3) altitude, km; 4) latitude (north positive), degrees; 5) longitude (positive, from Greenwich eastward), degrees; 6) measured magnetic field absolute value, nT; 7) magnetic field value calculated according to global model presented in (Adam, 1964), nT; 8) the difference between measured and calculated values, nT.
+A sample page of the catalog (Dolginov et al., 1967) can be seen in Fig. 3.
+It contains eight columns with the following data: (1) number of measurement; (2) Moscow time (hours and minutes, rounded to 2 min); (3) altitude, km; (4) latitude (north positive), degrees; (5) longitude (positive, from Greenwich eastward), degrees; (6) measured magnetic field absolute value, nT; (7) magnetic field value calculated according to the global model presented in Adam et al. (1964), nT; (8) the difference between measured and calculated values, nT.